Bayer-Group/paquo/README.md

 Or you can run the following command to download a specific version of QuPath to a location on your machine.
 Follow the printed instructions to configure paquo to use that version.
+Currently, paquo supports every version of QuPath from `0.2.0` to the most recent. _(We even support older `0.2.0-mX` versions but no guarantees)._

 ```shell
 > paquo get_qupath --install-path "/some/path/on/your/machine" 0.3.2